How are members selected?

 Citizens’ assemblies are innovative in that they use a broadly representative sample of a specific population to create recommendations that have been informed by a wide variety of diverse backgrounds and experiences.

-The process for selecting members begins with inviting people from around Scotland to apply using a postal civic lottery.
-Letters inviting people to register their interest in taking part are sent to randomly selected households.
-Any person aged 16 or over living in a household that receives an invitation to apply to participate in the assembly will then be able to reply by telephone or electronically online.
-Respondents will be asked to complete a form asking a number of questions that will help us to select members in a way that is broadly representative of the wider Scottish population.
+The process for selecting members began with inviting people from around Scotland to apply using a postal civic lottery.
+Letters inviting people to register their interest in taking part were sent to randomly selected households.
+Any person aged 16 or over living in a household that received an invitation to apply to participate in the assembly were able to reply by telephone or electronically online.
+Respondents were asked to complete a form asking a number of questions that helped us to select members.

-In order to create an assembly that is broadly representative, members will be selected from the responding applicant pool based on eight different criteria:
+In order to create an assembly that is broadly representative, members were selected from the responding applicant pool based on eight different criteria:

 • Household income

 • Attitude towards climate change

 These criteria were specifically identified to ensure that the assembly is composed of a diverse mix of individuals from all walks of life so that members can learn about, understand, and connect with people who have different backgrounds and experiences.